 I stacked my cakes on the back of a well-loved cookie sheet since we need more room than a “traditional” cake plate.
 It was also nice because there were no raised edges to work around.

 Place one, full cake round on your base and frost the top.
 After your base is frosted, take your second later and slice the cake about 2 inches from the edge – think the width of the toy monster trucks you’ll be using.
 Set the smaller piece aside.

 Place the now cut cake round on top of the base layer, making the rounded edges flush.

-Take your leftover piece and cut width wise on an angle to create a ramp of sorts.
-Next, replace your ramp on top of your cake where you previously cut it off.
-Frost the second layer.
+Take your leftover piece and cut width wise on an angle to create a ramp.
+Next, place your ramp where you previously cut it off.
+Frost everything to finish your second layer.

 - Repeat to make layers.

-Repeat steps 3 and 4, but instead of 2 inches cut about 4 inches.
-When you cut your ramp, make it so that the small side is opposite the tall side of the first ramp.
-We’re going to a winding road look.
+Repeat steps 3 and 4, but instead of 2 inches cut for your ramp, about 4 inches.
+Then cut in half to make your ramp the same size as the first on.
+When you cut your ramp, make it so that the small side is opposite the small side of the first ramp.
+We’re going for a winding road look.

-Frost the third layer of your monster truck cake – it’s finally starting to take shape!
+Frost the third layer of your monster truck birthday cake – it’s finally starting to take shape!

 - Finish the top layer.